Tivix/django-rest-auth/docs/installation.rst

         'allauth.socialaccount.providers.facebook',
     )

-2. Add ``allauth.socialaccount.context_processors.socialaccount`` to TEMPLATE_CONTEXT_PROCESSORS in django settings

-3. Add Social Application in django admin panel
+2. Add Social Application in django admin panel

-4. Create new view as a subclass of ``rest_auth.registration.views.SocialLoginView`` with ``FacebookOAuth2Adapter`` adapter as an attribute:
+3. Create new view as a subclass of ``rest_auth.registration.views.SocialLoginView`` with ``FacebookOAuth2Adapter`` adapter as an attribute:

 .. code-block:: python